Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Single-Connectivity Evaluation

 As a first experiment, connectivity in the urban environment is assessed keeping track of the measurements geolocation.
-Figs.~\ref{fig4}(a) and~\ref{fig4}(b) show the latency and throughput values, respectively, for each of the terrestrial and non-terrestrial connectivity solutions.
+Figs.~\ref{fig5}(a) and~\ref{fig5}(b) show the latency and throughput values, respectively, for each of the terrestrial and non-terrestrial connectivity solutions.

 Analyzing the latency values for Op.
 A and Op.
-B in Fig.~\ref{fig4}(a), it can be seen that the OWD is stable with uniform values between 15 and 25 ms throughout the different locations.
+B in Fig.~\ref{fig5}(a), it can be seen that the OWD is stable with uniform values between 15 and 25 ms throughout the different locations.
 This fact is especially remarkable in the case of the downlink.
 For the uplink OWD, although the values remain stable, there are several instances where latency increases to values between 100 and 120 ms (see Op.
 A).
 In any case, the low latency values obtained for terrestrial networks are to be expected given the redundancy of base stations in this area, where there are multiple cells covering the user terminal that can function as backup even if the main cell is not operating correctly or is congested.
 In the case of the uplink, the link budget can play a fundamental role in the occasional increase in latency, since the transmission power in the user equipment is certainly more restricted than the transmission power in the base station.
-Regarding the satellite operators, there are multiple coverage interruptions along the route where both uplink and downlink OWD exceed several seconds.
-Given the characteristics of the route, the buildings on the different avenues and streets act as sources of LoS obstruction, causing these interruptions.
-After an in-depth analysis of the measurements, it was observed that the main coverage interruptions occur when the vehicle turns at an intersection.
-This suggests that the change in the vehicle's orientation during the turn changes the spatial distribution of the satellites from the user equipment perspective, which eventually causes a momentary loss of visibility with some of the satellites, resulting in a loss of connectivity for several seconds.
-In the case of throughput analysis, similar behavior to that shown by latency is found.
-Cellular operators show stable values around the targeted 5/5 Mbps in both downlink and uplink due to the high density of available cells.
-In the case of satellite operators, constant connection drops are observed, with throughput instantly falling from 5~Mbps to 0~Mbps, suggesting a sudden blockage of the LoS.
-It is still significant that these drops tend to occur after turns at intersections.